LidanR/keyboard-layout-switcher/README.md

 - Runs locally — no data collection, no internet access required.

 ## How It Works
-1. Type something in the wrong layout (for example, `vka rnt` instead of "שלום").
+1. Type something in the wrong layout (for example, `akuo` instead of "שלום").
 2. To fix it:
    - Select a part of the text and press **Ctrl + Alt** → Only that part is converted.
    - Press **Ctrl + Alt** without selecting anything → The whole input is converted.